-7.1.1a Demonstrate evidence of voluntary measures and/or contributions to reduce industry impact on ecosystems, or improve the natural environment (2 points).
+7.2.1 Demonstrate evidence of voluntary measures and/or contributions to reduce industry impact on ecosystems, or improve the natural environment (2 points).

-Provide evidence of exemplary voluntary measures such as voluntary gear modification, voluntary area restrictions, evidence of certification with voluntary standards, such as Fair Trade USA or Marine Stewardship Council (MSC), use of green energy, or other measures above and beyond what is required (250 words).
+7.2.1a.
+Provide evidence of exemplary voluntary measures such as voluntary gear modification, voluntary area restrictions, evidence of certification with voluntary standards, such as Fair Trade USA or Marine Stewardship Council (MSC), use of green energy, or other measures above and beyond what is required.